Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides explicit guidance on when to use this tool versus alternatives: 'Pair with `read_file_outline` when you are unsure which headings exist; for non-heading line ranges use `read_file_lines`.'
-Also explains matching behavior and error case.
+The description explicitly instructs when to use alternatives: 'Pair with `read_file_outline` when you are unsure which headings exist; for non-heading line ranges use `read_file_lines`.'
+This provides clear when-to-use and when-not-to-use guidance, naming specific sibling tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.